 Help for Individuals & Families affected by COVID-19

 All received applications will be processed for help.

-This fund helps Pinellas County individuals and families affected financially by the COVID-19 pandemic to help with a one-time payment to maintain housing.
+This fund helps Pinellas County individuals and families financially affected by the COVID-19 pandemic pay overdue rent, mortgage, and utility bills up to $5,000 per household.

 These funds are available to help you if: